 Children who know what is expected of them are more likely to behave accordingly.
 Rules that aren’t enforced all the time (or aren’t enforced with everyone) will be difficult for children to follow, too.

-7) They help instill a sense of responsibility in their kids from an early age.
+7) They help instill a sense of responsibility from an early age.

 Kindergartners can help pick up their toys, grade-schoolers can begin to do household chores, and teenagers can care for younger siblings.
 As children get older, they can be made to take more responsibility for helping out at home says Amy of AmyandRose.